-5 Reasons Why Enterprise-Readiness is so Crucial in Physical Security
+5 Reasons Why Enterprise Readiness is Vital in Physical Security

 It wasn’t so long ago that organizations had a clear separation between their physical security and IT operations.
-But as connected devices became the norm in physical security, the intersection between physical security and IT has expanded and become critically important.
+However, as connected devices became the norm in physical security, the intersection between physical security and IT has expanded and become critically important for enterprise readiness.

 The problem?
-While most IT departments have adopted solutions and processes that are “enterprise-ready”, physical security teams have found this much more challenging, for a variety of reasons – including the fact that they often lack the necessary tools that are commonly available to their counterparts in IT.
-This leaves physical security devices exposed in a number of ways – from cyber vulnerabilities to compliance gaps, and even the everyday availability of those devices.
+While most IT departments have adopted ” enterprise-ready ” solutions and processes,” physical security teams have found this much more challenging for various reasons—including the fact that they often lack the tools commonly available to their counterparts in IT.
+This exposes physical security devices in several ways, from cyber vulnerabilities to compliance gaps and their everyday availability.
+Enhancing enterprise readiness in physical security is, therefore, vital.

 Here are five key reasons to make enterprise-ready physical security a major priority in your organization.